jwelch7/NHS-lifestyle-checker/README.md

 ## Thank you for allowing me the opportunity to submit a tech test and I hope you find it good to use

+### Getting Started
+To clone the repo, navigate to the appropriate location and in your terminal type `git clone https://github.com/jwelch7/NHS-lifestyle-checker.git`

+Then install the packages, using `npm i` or `yarn i`

+### App info

 I have written comments next to my code throughout to help explain things and will go into more detail in here.

 I chose to do this project in React as it is a framework I am familiar with and has a lot of great inbuilt features as well as external 3rd party packages that I can use to make this app successfully.